SankalpGG/FoodWebPL/README.md

 #  Food Web Pl
-The main and complete version of the program is stored in file named pl.py and the database replica is stored in folder named zomato containing the data from server a project which sought to make a replica of the zomato web platform in python language along with using mysql server as its database it does not contain any graphics as the project was only to be made without use of graphics the program only contains some of the features of the actual website as it was directed under the guidance of the teacher This repo contains a cli client based app which i designed in my high school
+This repository contains a Python-based CLI project that I built in high school as a simplified replica of the Zomato web platform, using MySQL as the backend database.
+The main program is stored in pl.py, while the zomato folder includes a replica of the database used during development.
+The project was created under classroom guidelines, so it focuses purely on logic without any graphics and implements only a subset of the actual platform’s features.
+It stands as an early exploration of integrating Python with SQL and building functional menu-driven applications.